Let’s face it: finding the best WordPress plugins for your needs can be a challenge.

 Gravity Forms is the perfect plugin to grow with your WordPress site.

 The amount of forms you can create with Gravity Forms is endless.
 Make contact forms, create newsletter signups, charge credit cards, craft complex questionnaires, and more.
 Plus, as a developer, Gravity Forms includes a great documentation of hooks and actions.

 Gravity Forms Alternative: Ninja Forms is also a great options for building forms in WordPress that offers tons of integrations.

 When migrating a website to WordPress you may miss redirecting pages to their correct counterpart.
-WP 404 Auto Redirect is a fantastic plugin that will migrate 404 pages to similar pages.
+WP 404 Auto Redirect is a fantastic plugin that will redirect 404 pages to similar pages.

 This is a great plugin for when you have 404ing content or if you delete a post, since it’ll automatically redirect the user to similar content.
 Even if you change urls, WP 404 Auto Redirect will most likely redirect the user to the correct content.

 For example if you have visitors going to an old page called “/best-sushi-2018” and you have renamed the page “/best-sushi-2019” WP 404 Auto Redirect will redirect users to the correct post since it’s similar in title.

 WP External Links (Free)

 If you have a blog you know how important linking to other sites can be.
 If you want external links to open in a new tab and to have a nofollow attribute, WP External Links is the perfect plugin.

 Typically, linking outside of your site gives SEO “juice” to those links.
 Most bloggers prefer to add a nofollow attribute to external links.
 A nofollow link is a rel=”nofollow” HTML tag on a link.
 This tells search engines to ignore this link and won’t pass PageRank to the link.